azat-co/practicalnode/chapter6/chapter6.md

 `session()` must be preceded by `cookieParser()` because session depends on cookies to work properly.
 For more information about these and other Express.js/Connect middleware, refer to *Pro Express.js 4* (Apress, 2014).

 Beware of another cookie middleware.
-It's name is `cookie-sesison` and it's not as secure as `cookie-parser` with `express-session`.
+It's name is `cookie-session` and it's not as secure as `cookie-parser` with `express-session`.
 This is because `cookie-session` stores all information in the cookie, not on the server. `cookie-session` can be used in some cases but I do not recommend it.
 The usage is to import the module and to apply it to the Express.js `app`:

 ```js
 const cookieSession = require('cookie-session')